 For more information on what constitutes a reportable death in custody, please see Section IV of BJA’s Death in Custody Reporting Act FAQ.

-Deaths in custody, as defined by statute, should be reported to OCJG by all state and local law enforcement agencies, as well as, correctional agencies regardless of whether or not they receive JAG funding.
+Deaths in custody, as defined by statute, should be reported to CJG by all state and local law enforcement agencies, as well as, correctional agencies regardless of whether or not they receive JAG funding.

 Death in Custody information to be collected includes: